The following article uses options that are available starting with the Architect edition and project type.

 Let's suppose you want to create a package for a text editor you have created.
-For this purpose, we will use Microsoft's Notepad.
+For this purpose we will use a sample editor applicatio made by us.
 This editor has some characteristics:

 - For the editor to function properly, some registry keys must be present on the target system.